 Roe vs. Wade Day is celebrated on January 22, the anniversary of the court case that gave women agency over their bodies.
 The U.S. Supreme Court made a ruling that legalized abortion throughout the country, with variations from state to state depending on the length of the pregnancy.

-No matter what your opinion is on the controversial abortion debate, Roe vs. Wade Day marked a pivotal turn in U.S. history, and that is certainly worthy of celebration.
+No matter what your opinion is on the controversial abortion debate, Roe vs. Wade Day marked a pivotal turn in U.S. history.
 The anniversary of the landmark court decision is celebrated by people everywhere, especially by women.

 History of Roe vs. Wade Day